khirsch/bus-gas/README.md

 ## Description

-A website designed for the Nebraskan drone band of the same name.
+A website designed for the Oregon/California/Nebraska-based drone band of the same name.

 ## Prerequisites